 Benefits in this section are subject to the GENERAL EXCLUSIONS section of this Booklet.
+If an office visit is with a physician other than the PCP, a Referral must have been approved prior to the visit.

 Physician office services do not include care related to Maternity Services, Emergency and Urgent Care or Mental Health and Substance Abuse Services, except as specified.